JacquelineCasey/Nom/README.md

   I eventually want some sort of slice as well.
 - Multi-file programs, i.e. a module or import system.
 Some groundwork has been laid, but not fleshed out.
-With this, writing some basic utilities into a standard library could come next (perhaps with some functions being implemented in natively in Rust?)
+With this, writing some basic utilities into a standard library could come next (perhaps with some functions being implemented natively in Rust?)
 - More user defined types.
 Tuples / anonymous structs are a huge convenience.
 Enums / unions that model sum types, completing an algebraic type system when combined with structs (product types).
 Perhaps we can have Zig-like support for optional or nullable values, and likewise for fallible values ("error-union type").
-I also want to include a generic type system.
+I also want to include a generic type system, but that may be implemented much further down the line.

 This is a fairly high level roadmap.
 For a much more detailed version, see the project tab or the issues tab on GitHub.